Italian Numismatic Institute

 The Italian Numismatic Institute (Istituto italiano di numismatica) is an Italian body for the study of numismatics, based in Palazzo Barberini at 13 via Quattro Fontane.

 History

 It was founded in Rome in 1912 as a private association by a group of Italian numismatists, including Secondina Lorenza Cesano, an academic at Rome University.
 Initially a voluntary association under private law, it acquired public law judicial status under the royal decree (RDL) number 223 of 3 February 1936.
 It thus joined the Italian Numismatic Society founded in the 19th century.

+The duties assigned to the Institute by its founding legislation encompass the promotion and direct execution of scholarly research within the field of numismatics, in addition to incentivizing and implementing related activities within its area of competence.
+Within this mandated framework, the Institute conducts various research projects, frequently undertaking these in cooperation with other academic or research institutions.
+It disseminates the results of these inquiries through multiple publication channels, including dedicated monographic works, general miscellanies, and its own official periodical, the Annali.
+Furthermore, the Institute undertakes the organization of international conferences focused on specific themes pertinent to its research agenda, subsequently publishing the resulting proceedings for academic record.
+To ensure the effective execution of its institutional duties, the Institute maintains collaborative relationships with Italian archaeological superintendencies and museums, various university departments, and both Italian and foreign research bodies.

 Partnership and membership

+In terms of international scholarly cooperation, the Institute contributes to the field by providing the American Numismatic Society with the detailed cataloging of all relevant material published in Italy concerning numismatic subjects.
+These records are subsequently integrated into the semi-annual periodical, The Numismatic Literature, which is published in New York.
 It is a founder member of the Centro Internazionale di Studi Numismatici, based in Naples, created in 1965 as a result of a joint initiative by the International Numismatic Council and the Museo Civico Filangieri, a private museum in Naples.
-It also collaborates with other international bodies such as the International Numismatic Council, the Rome-based Unione internazionale degli istituti di archeologia and the American Numismatic Society.
+The Institute holds formal membership in several key international bodies, including the International Numismatic Council, the Unione Internazionale degli Istituti di Archeologia, Storia e Storia dell’Arte in Rome, and the American Numismatic Society.

+The Institute maintains a specialised library containing comprehensive works and journals relevant to numismatics across all historical periods.
+Additionally, a photothèque (photographic archive) of medals is available, which is consultable via a dedicated database linked to the Institute's website.